Tips for Taking Online Classes: 8 Strategies for Success

 Once you’ve enrolled, follow these tips for online learning success to make the most out of your experience.

-Depending on the program, a graduate course may take 15-20 hours per week between reading, discussions, and assignments.
+Depending on the program, a graduate course may take 15 to 20 hours per week between reading, discussions, and assignments.
 Blocking off this time on your calendar can help you stay on track.
 Students who log in consistently tend to have higher completion rates and satisfaction with online courses.

 Review assignments at the beginning of each week, ask questions early to give your instructor time to respond, and give yourself enough time to react before the work is due.
 “Don’t expect to do a week’s worth of work in one sitting,” says Hodgson.
 “Break up your week’s work over several days to give you time to ponder and to develop new ideas.”